 Lower Back Pain

 Eighty percent (80%) of people will experience lower back pain at some stage of their life.
+Back pain is a symptom caused by numerous biopsychosocial conditions.
 It is one of the most common reasons for people missing work and seeing a doctor or physiotherapist.
-But lower back pain is something you can avoid with some inside knowledge, back care strategies and some back exercises.
+Fortunately, most back pain is caused by musculoskeletal conditions and can be readily treated with great success.
+Generally lower back pain is something you can also avoid with some back education, back care strategies and back exercises.

 What Causes Lower Back Pain?

 Lower Back Pain is categorised by researchers and spinal health care practitioners into the following categories:

 Some conditions that cause back pain do require urgent and specific referral and treatment.
 These can include spinal infections, malignancy, spinal arthropathies (eg rheumatoid arthritis or ankylosing spondylitis), cauda equina syndrome or spinal fractures.
 These conditions do require early diagnosis and prompt referral onto the appropriate medical specialist.
 Luckily these conditions account for less than 1% of back pain sufferers, but you don't want them missed.

 Some referrals should be IMMEDIATE!

 Lower back pain can result from structural damage that can irritate or pinch a nerve.
 Researchers believe that radicular syndrome causes 5-10% of the presentations of back pain to general practitioners.
 The most common nerve that can be pinched in the lower back is your sciatic nerve.
 You may be diagnosed with sciatica if you are suffering radicular pain down your leg due to a back injury.
 While the sciatic nerve is the most common nerve that can be affected by a spinal injury any nerve can be affected eg femoral nerve.